© Crown copyright 2021

 Visitors should be reminded, and provided facilities, to wash their hands for 20 seconds or use hand sanitiser on entering and leaving the home, and to catch coughs and sneezes in tissues and clean their hands after disposal of the tissues.

-Visitors should have no contact with other residents and minimal contact with care home staff (less than 15 minutes/2 metres).
+Visitors should limit contact with residents and staff, and maintain as much distance as possible.
 Where needed, conversations with staff can be arranged over the phone following an in-person visit.

 All visitors should be screened for symptoms of acute respiratory infection before entering.
-No one who has tested positive for COVID-19 in the last 10 days, is currently experiencing, or first experienced, coronavirus symptoms in the last 10 days should be allowed to enter the premises, nor anyone who is a household contact of a case or who has been advised to self-isolate by NHS Test and Trace, or who is in a relevant quarantine period following return from travel.
+No one who has tested positive for COVID-19 in the last 10 days, is currently experiencing, or first experienced, coronavirus symptoms in the last 10 days should be allowed to enter the premises, or who is in a relevant quarantine period following return from travel.

 Any potential visitor who tests positive with a rapid lateral flow test should immediately leave the premises and return home, avoiding public transport if possible, to self-isolate.
 They should be offered a confirmatory PCR test by the care home and if this is positive, their contacts should also self-isolate in line with current guidance.